tophatsilk/tophat-silk/docs/development.md

 # Development setup

+## Introduction
+In the following instructions are given on how to set up en environment for development.
+These instructions will get you up and running.
+A more in depth manual on the content of the project is given in the [Developer Manual](./developerManual/Introduction.md).

 ## Installation

 The project was written in purescript version 14 and is not compatible with version 15 or higher.
 Windows or Mac users will have to downgrade purescript to version 14.
 For linux users we provide an installation script below.